 The most traditional way to celebrate America's birthday in Buffalo is via Independence Eve Celebration, which is usually held on July 3 at 6 pm at the Coca-Cola Field.
 Buffalo Bisons host a baseball game, America’s favorite pastime.
 The show also features Buffalo Philharmonic Orchestra & Chorus playing patriotic music and the largest fireworks show of the season.

-July 4th Celebration at Canalside
+July 4th Celebration at Canalside (canceled in 2020)

 July 4th Celebration at Canalside is another popular festival in Buffalo that boasts the most dazzling pyrotechnic show in the area.
 Kids can enjoy face painting, games, craft workshops, and live music, while adults indulge in delicious food and drinks.
 The day ends with a beautiful sunset over Lake Erie and fireworks that reflect in the water after nightfall.
 Erie Canal Harbor boardwalk is the best place to view from.